This Product is manufactured by MAPFRE Middlesea p.l.c.

 Your policy contract is for one year.
 You can request changes to your plan, such as an upgrade or downgrade, or adding / removing optional extension at policy renewal by writing to us.

-No application form will be needed in the case of inclusion of optional extensions or plan downgrades.
+No proposal form will be needed in the case of inclusion of optional extensions or plan downgrades.

 Can I have health insurance if I already suffer from an illness?